 Though the Cardboard lacks the level of interactiveness that other models have and is not at all comfortable to wear for long periods of time, it gets the job done and delivers a decent VR experience.
 It's a great value at and is the clear choice for an introductory VR setup that won't cost a ton of cash and won't be a huge investment in time to set up.
 It is also compatible with iPhones — a bit of a rarity for VR headsets.
 However, the lack of a head strap makes this product somewhat uncomfortable to wear for prolonged periods.
 If you are planning on a frequently using your VR headset, you may be better served by upgrading to a more comfortable model that doesn't require you to hold the headset in place.

 Taking credit for the largest portion of the overall score at 35%, our Interactiveness metric assessed how easy it is to interact with each headset and how accurate the motion tracking of both the headset and the remote is, if there is a handheld remote.
-The Cardboard didn't do particularly well, meriting a subpar score of 2 out of 10 for its performance, as shown in the graphic below.
+The Cardboard didn't do particularly well, meriting a subpar score of 2 out of 10.

 There is only a single button on the headset itself, placed on the top and reminiscent of a camera shutter button.